strimzi/proposals/06x-new-kafka-roller.md

 The Kafka Roller is an internal Cluster Operator component that's responsible for coordinating the rolling restart or reconfiguration of Kafka pods when:
 - non-dynamic reconfigurations needs to be applied
-- update in Kafka CRD is detected
+- update in Kafka CR is detected
-- a certificate is renewed
+- a TLS certificate is renewed
-- pods have been manually annotated by the user for controlled restarts
+- pods have been [manually annotated](https://strimzi.io/docs/operators/latest/full/deploying#rolling_pods_manually_alternative_to_drain_cleaner) by the user for controlled restarts
-- pod is stuck and is out of date
+- pod is stuck and has a pending update (e.g. not running with the desired version or configuration)
 - Kafka broker is unresponsive to Kafka Admin connections

 A pod is considered stuck if it is in one of following states: